 This section of the notebook can be a catch all for anything not included elsewhere.
 The general system functions are covered, firmware updates and general housekeeping.
 Also some generic commands.
 We strongly suggest not to skip this section in thinking its less relevant.
 It makes sense to at least know whats covered in this section even though most topics will be used infrequently.
 There are also of course some useful instructions.
 The GodFather can also be used as Eurorack hosted module.
 The details of extracting from the desktop enclosure and installing into a Eurorack system are also covered.
 It also makes sense to include some blank templates diagrams of the front panel.
 These can be printed or duplicated to help capture notes and settings of your own configurations.
+Presets can be saved and loaded.
 Finally, a Synthdawg notebook would not be complete without a quick reference.
 The GodFather is a tactile, hands on device but having a quick reference of the button and knob combos is also useful.
 This is the final section of The GodFather notebook.
 We hope the experience has been a good one and the details have been helpful in working with the device.
 Enjoy Electronics are committed to developing the features and performance and it is intended that this notebook will develop too and be a useful companion to The GodFather.
 Whether used side by side with the unit or to a dip in and out as a reference there will always be some benefits in keeping it close by on the phone or tablet.
 Now on to the musical journey that will be more inspired and creative with The Godfather in the setup than not.
 Enjoy!

-6.1 Saving the Settings
+6.1 Saving / Loading the Preset Settings

-While The GodFather currently has no facility to save presets, the current configuration can be saved prior to power down.
-These settings will be automatically recalled on power up.
+The GodFather has the ability to save and load presets to/from its on board memory.
+The last used settings will be automatically recalled on power up.